FreeAndFair/ColoradoRLA/docs/26_export_manual.md

   the RLA system's record of the Audit Board's review of the physical ballot for that contest.

-  Note that the number of discrepancies each cast vote record contributes to the risk level calculation depends not only on the discrepancies found between the cast vote record and the Audit Board interpretation, but also on the number of times that cast vote record counts in the random sequence.
+  Note that the number of discrepancies each cast vote record contributes to the risk level calculation depends not only on the discrepancies found between the cast vote record and the Audit Board interpretation, but also on the number of times that the cast vote record has occurred in the random sequence.

  Field | Type | _______________Meaning_______________